Scout Value Field Data Flow: Developer Guide

 }

-Purpose: Update DOM element to match displayText
+Purpose: Update DOM element to match displayText property

 Called when: